Orange-OpenSource/casskop/documentation/description.md

 In setting this field, the cassandra operator will check for each `CassandraCluster` if a pod is in a restart situation (based on restart count of the cassandra container inside the pod).
 In the case where the restartCount of the pod is greater than the value of `restartCountBeforePodDeletion` field and if we are in a Ip cross situation, we will delete the pod, which will be recreated by the Statefulset.
-In the case of Project Calico usage, this allow to force the pod to get another available IP, which fix our bug.
+In the case of Project Calico usage, this force the pod to get another available IP, which fixes our bug.

 ### Ip Cross situation detection